 In addition, whenever a profit is made, it will be recovered.
 The National Agency or Executive Agency are entitled to recover the percentage of the profit corresponding to the Union contribution to the eligible costs actually incurred by the beneficiary to carry out the action.
-Further clarifications on the calculation of the profit will be provided for actions for which grants take the form of reimbursement of a specified proportion of eligible costs.
+Further clarifications on the calculation of the profit will be provided for actions for which grants take the form of reimbursement of a specified proportion of eligible

-- they are necessary for the implementation of the project which is the subject of the grant; - they are identifiable and verifiable, in particular being recorded in the accounting records of the beneficiary and determined according to the applicable accounting standards of the country where the beneficiary is established and according to the usual cost accounting practices of the beneficiary; - they comply with the requirements of applicable tax and social legislation; - they are reasonable, justified, and comply with the principle of sound financial management, in particular regarding economy and efficiency. - They are not covered through EU grants in the form of unit costs, lump sums or flat-rate financing.
+- they are identifiable and verifiable, in particular being recorded in the accounting records of the beneficiary and determined according to the applicable accounting standards of the country where the beneficiary is established and according to the usual cost accounting practices of the beneficiary; - they comply with the requirements of applicable tax and social legislation; - they are reasonable, justified, and comply with the principle of sound financial management, in particular regarding economy and efficiency. - They are not covered through EU grants in the form of unit costs, lump sums or flat-rate financing.